Sravasti Abbey: Monastic education

-In addition to formal teachings and programs, an emphasis is placed on community life as a vehicle for transforming the mind and developing love and compassion for others.
-Community life is underpinned by living according to the vinaya, the Buddha's guidelines for community living.

-The Abbey also has monthly Sharing the Dharma Days that include instruction on meditation, teachings, a pot-luck vegetarian lunch, discussion group and tour of the grounds; leads weekly meditation and Dharma discussion course at the Unitarian Universalist Church of Spokane; and other events such as talks at local universities.

-Programs are open to monastics and the general public.

 Friends of Sravasti Abbey

 In keeping with the traditional interdependent relationship between lay and monastic practitioners, Friends of Sravasti Abbey (FOSA) was developed as a network of lay supporters who supply the Sangha with the four requisites: food, shelter, clothing, and medicine.
 FOSA has three branches: one in North America, one in Singapore, and one in Russia.
 In order to cultivate this interdependence, the monastics only eat the food that has been offered by lay support.

 Sravasti Abbey Friends Education (SAFE)

 Sravasti Abbey also offers an online distance education program, Sravasti Abbey Friends Education (SAFE).
 Each module is a 12-week set of teachings that help students to deepen their spiritual practice through Buddhist study and meditation, and strengthen their connection with Thubten Chodron and Sravasti Abbey.
 Each SAFE course involves: